AbdelrahmanShehab/Scrumdinger/README.md

 # Scrumdinger App

-Welcome to Scrumdinger, an iOS app that helps teams manage their daily scrums.
+Welcome to Scrumdinger, an iOS app that helps teams manage daily scrums.
 This module guides you through the development of Scrumdinger, providing a seamless experience for teams looking to enhance their daily stand-up meetings.

 ## 🌟 Key Features: